pendo-io/prism-design-system/README.md

 There are a couple of exceptions:

 - If the file is named `index.mdx` specifically, it will be dropped from the URL: `src/content/components/buttons/index.mdx` is rendered at a URL like `http://localhost:8080/prism-design-system/components/buttons`.
 - A file with a `META.tab` field set will only be rendered in a _tab_ (not a standalone page).
-See the "Tabs" section of the README for details.
+See the ["Tabs" section of the README](#tabs) for details.

 ### Sidebar Navigation

+> [!IMPORTANT]
-**The sidebar is *not* currently auto-generated**.
-After creating new files, the URLs will be valid, but the links need to be manually added to `src/components/SidebarNav.vue`.
-Simply copy-pasting existing links and sections within that file's `template` section should be sufficient.
-No adjustments to the `script` or `style` should be necessary.
+> **The sidebar is *not* currently auto-generated**.
+After creating new files, the URLs will be valid, but the links need to be manually added to `src/components/SidebarNav.vue`, in the `NAV_ITEMS` array.
+Simply copy-pasting existing links and sections in that variable should be sufficient.

 ### MDX Content